-Some of the links in this post are affiliate links.
-This means that if you click on them and make a purchase I may receive a small amount of money at no additional cost to you.
+Some of the links on this website are affiliate links.
+This means that I may receive a small payment if you click on them.

 This is the most recent item to be removed from our shopping list.
 The day I realised I was buying these bags just to throw them away was the day I vowed to stop buying them.
 And we did.

 Now we just throw our rubbish straight into the bin.
-At first I thought this was going to be hideously messy and be a pain to clean up.
+At first, I thought this was going to be hideously messy and be a pain to clean up.
 Then I thought about it and discovered that it is not as bad as I thought.

 Plus it’s not as though I love my bin so much that I don’t want it to get dirty and therefore need a bin liner to protect it.
 If it gets dirty I spray it with a bit of anti-bac and then squirt it with the hose.
 Easy peasy!

 OK, this one I still do buy but I don’t buy anywhere near as much as you probably do.
 We traded laundry detergent for an Ecoegg a couple of years ago and haven’t looked back.

 With an Ecoegg you just chuck it in with your dirty clothes and it cleans them just like your powder, tablet, liquid or gel would.
 But the best thing is they last ages!!

 I’ve replaced the inside bits of my Ecoegg once, maybe twice in the 2-3 years that I’ve had it.
 And during that time my clothes have come out clean every time.

 Ecoegg comes with the added bonus of being great for sensitive skin so I love using it for my kids’ clothes.
 It is also fragrance-free, so clean things just smell clean and not like anything else.
 AND it doesn’t dump a load of toxic chemicals into the environment.
 Love it!

 I started a herb garden two or three summers ago and I adore it!
 Not only was a great introduction to growing your own food and a great project for my daughter, but I am saving so much money.